 I have to say that I was a little disappointed with the tour of the house what there was of it.
 The house had gone through a renovation but not a historic restoration, so the house is not a period piece with historic displays of furniture and art objects.
 It was like touring a modern home.
 I felt like I was walking through a 1980’s McMansion.

-The Living Room at the Blackwell House has a modern twist to it (Blackwell House website)
+The new Living Room at the Blackwell House is not very historical.

 When you enter the front hall, there is a reproduction of a portrait of Captain Blackwell, who was a Captain in the Revolutionary War.
 The house was built in 1796 for James Blackwell and added to in 1804, when the family fortunes had improved after the war.